ethanjped/ethanjped/README.md

 👋 Hi, I’m @ethanjped

 I want to design and build software solutions to solve problems.
 In my present studies I am most interested in both software and system design, software security, and HCI research.
-Currently working in front-end web development in the .NET MVC framework, as well as on the sales floor pitching to people my favorite activity away from computers - running!
+I currently am working in web development .NET ASP Web Forms and MVC, creating E-commerce sites and developing custom CRM software.

 I plan on graduating in the spring of 2023 with Bachelors of Computer Science from the University of Utah.
+Right now I am working on a senior project called TheraJournal.
 I am always looking for new opportunities to expand my skillset and gain experience!

-📫 How to reach me: Send me an email at ethan.pedersen@utah.edu or connect with me at https://www.linkedin.com/in/ethanpedersen/
+📫 How to reach me: Send me an email at ethan.pedersen@utah.edu, find me on [Twitter](https://twitter.com/pedersen_ethan), or connect with me on [LinkedIn](https://www.linkedin.com/in/ethanpedersen/)